 We could not provide the resources we do without the help of our friends and sponsors!
-Each Spring we host an annual fundraiser for our organization.
-Here you will find information on this years fundraiser, along with photos and sponsor recognition from the most recent annual fundraiser.
+Each Spring we host an annual fundraiser for YHAA.
+On this page you will find information on this years fundraiser, along with photos and sponsor recognition from the most recent annual fundraiser.

 2020 ANNUAL SPRING FUNDRAISER